 PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of domestic violence Awareness raised on domestic violence Women are empowered to make decisions Victims feel empowered to report experiences of domestic violence.
 Women and girls have knowledge about and have access to support services for victims of abuse.
 Develop mechanisms for women to anonymously report experiences of domestic violence.
 Offer services and support to victims of domestic violence Provide educational programmes on the short- and long-term effects of domestic violence.
 Establish or facilitate the use of services offered to families and victims of domestic violence.
-Establish safe havens for women who are victims of domestic violence Offer counselling services to couples, families and perpetrators/ victims of domestic violence - Churches - CBOs
+Establish safe havens for women who are victims of domestic violence Offer counselling services to couples, families and perpetrators/ victims of domestic violence - Women's Groups - DoH - SAPS - CPFs - DSD - Churches - CBOs - FBOs